 The 5‘864 m long Albula Tunnel (I) is situated on the railway line Chur-Thusis-St. Moritz and was put into operation in 1903.

 The new Albula Tunnel II is being constructed parallel to the existing Albula Tunnel with an axial distance of 30 m.
 When constructing the first Albula Tunnel I, the aquiferous zone of the so-called Raibler-Formation (cell dolomite rock) already revealed to be a geologically difficult zone.
 In 2013, starting from a specially excavated cavern connected to the existing tunnel, exploration drillings have been done in the whole Raibler-Formation zone in order to develop a more accurate geological model.

 The cavern, situated in the axis of the Albula Tunnel II, is only accessible through a cross passage from the Albula Tunnel I. Following the drillings results, the Raibler-Formation can be subdivided in three different geological sectors.
 The sector denominated III is a fault zone of silty fine sand (swimming Raibler-Formation) with a water pressure of approximately 5 bar.

-The bridge is developed above the sea along a straight axis with central span 52 m, with a maximum height of about 5.6 m above the water level.
-The cross section of the bridge is 10 m wide, the space to vehicular traffic is 6 m.
-On the sides there are two protected pedestrian and cycle paths each of a width 1.8 m.
+The bridge extends above the sea along a straight axis for about 52 m, with a maximum height of about 5.6 m above the water level.
+The cross section of the bridge is 10 m wide, the space dedicated to vehicular traffic is 6 m.
+On the sides there are two tapered corbels which constitute a protected pedestrian and bicycle space of 1.8 each.

-For the extraordinary time demands given by the construction company the bridge was completed in just 4 months of work.
+Due to the extraordinary requirements imposed by the client, the construction was completed in just 4 months.

 |Design of complex tunnel portals||References_4717||Various underground structures||Civil designs; Special studies||Lombardi Reference Page||Lombardi Reference Page |